pact-im/api-doc/_includes/webhooks.md

 ### When

-Device with Whatsapp application was returned back to `online`.
+Device with WhatsApp application is reachable again.

-## Whatsapp: channel not awailable
+## Whatsapp: channel not available

 > The above command returns JSON structured like this: